jnozzi/cocoadev.com/markdown/NSMutableDataProblems.md

 ----

-Is there a way to remove bytes from General/NSMutableData?
+Is there a way to remove bytes from NSMutableData?
 It seems replaceBytesInRange:withBytes: does not work if you pass it a empty data.
 Any ideas?

 ----
-Use     - (void)replaceBytesInRange:(General/NSRange)range withBytes:(const void *)replacementBytes length:(unsigned)replacementLength;.
+Use     - (void)replaceBytesInRange:(NSRange)range withBytes:(const void *)replacementBytes length:(unsigned)replacementLength;.